vfricou/ansible_playbook_deploy_dev_env/README.md

 | RedHat EL     | 8             |
 | OpenSUSE Leap | 15            |

+## Testing process

+All the playbook was fully tested :
+- All role was linted before each commit.
+- All modifications was validated with molecule to perform deployment and idempotence check (except for RHEL 8).
+- All modifications was validated with virtual machines for each OS supported.

 ## Changelog
 - 2021-07-16 - WIP : Adding fully working rbenv role